jnillius/edument-aws-workshop/EXERCISES.md

 *   Increase the [number](https://aws.github.io/copilot-cli/docs/manifest/backend-service/#count) of _TMS Content_ service instances to **2** in `copilot/content/manifest.yml`.

-    To enable automatic retries requires the following section to be added to the manifest:

-        taskdef_overrides:
-            - path: "ContainerDefinitions[0].PortMappings[0].appProtocol"
-                value: "http"

-    Add the same section in `copilot/api/manifest.yml`.

 *   In the `modules/content` folder, use the `fault` Express middleware defined in `src/middleware.js` in the Express application created in `src/index.js`.

     The `fault` middleware intercepts call to an `/503` endpoint and injects 503 responses for 3 minutes.